12 Sep All of Our Mistakes Are Never Forgotten

 “I don’t really know what you expected,” I said with a laugh.
 “Don’t expect good quality when the federal government is paying for all of our supplies.”

-It was around 9 p.m. when our boss finally crashed on a couch in the den.
+It was around 11 p.m. when our boss finally crashed on a couch in the den.
 We left our room with the shotgun concealed underneath my parka.
-Drake had put a pistol in his waistband in case we got into an altercation.
+Drake had put a pistol in his waistband in case we got into an altercation and needed additional protection.
 He had managed to grab it out of the supply room before our boss locked the door.

 I pulled the shotgun from my jacket and placed the barrel in a vice.
 I was able to use a powered saw to cut.
 No one would be able to hear it over the howling wind outside.
-The saw made easy work of the shotgun, and was able to cut off the barrel in under 30 seconds.
-I filed off any metal that remained from the cut and released it from the vice.
+The saw made easy work of the barrel and was able to cut it off in under 30 seconds.
+I filed off any burs that remained from the cut and released it from the vice.
 We both exchanged satisfied glances and left the shop.
 As we entered back into camp, we made sure to shut the door quietly again.

 “Well, well, well…”